angular/angular/aio/content/start/start-deployment.md

 ```

 <!--
-This will install the command `ng` into your system, which is the command you use to create new workspaces, new projects, serve your application during development, or produce builds that can be shared or distributed.
+This installs the command `ng` on your system, which is the command you use to create new workspaces, new projects, serve your application during development, or produce builds to share or distribute.

 Create a new Angular CLI workspace using the [`ng new`](cli/new "CLI ng new command reference") command:
 -->